Ten famous psychology achievements

 Horney’s theory of neurosis stipulated that there are ten types of neuroses, which are used to cope with anxieties caused by interpersonal relations – a theory that remains prominent today.
 Horney also famously opposed Sigmund Freud’s views on female psychology and used the scientific method to prove that societies encourage women to be dependent on, and overvalue, men.

-Best known for her groundbreaking work in self-psychology, Mary Whiton Calkins studied at Harvard – although because she was a woman, she never received a doctoral degree in psychology despite she did all that was required to receive one.
+Best known for her groundbreaking work in self-psychology, Mary Whiton Calkins studied at Harvard – although because she was a woman, she never received a doctoral degree in psychology despite doing everything that's needed to do to get one.

 Calkin believed that the conscious self was intrinsic to psychology, and she invented the paired-associate technique that studied memory.
 She wrote more than 100 professional papers throughout her career and became the first female president of the American Psychological Association in 1905.

-Phillip Zimbardo completed an MA and PhD in psychology at Yale University back in the sixties.
-He accepted the position as Professor of Psychology at Stanford University in 1971 and soon after conducted the famous Stanford prison study.
+Phillip Zimbardo completed an MA and PhD in psychology at Yale University in the 1960s.
+He accepted the position of Professor of Psychology at Stanford University in 1971 and soon after conducted the famous Stanford prison study.